 Max L. Bouthillette.
 Mr. Bouthillette has served as Executive Vice President, General Counsel and Chief Compliance Officer of the Company since its formation.
 Mr. Bouthillette has served on Quintana Energy Services LP's board of directors since April 2016.
 Prior to joining the Company, Mr. Bouthillette was with Archer Limited, one of our Principal Stockholders, where he served as Executive Vice President and General Counsel from 2010 to 2017 and additionally as President of Archer's operations in South and North America since 2016.
-In May of 2017, Archer Limited voluntarily filed a petition under Chapter 15 of the United States Bankruptcy Code to obtain recognition and enforcement in the United States of an amendment to its revolving credit facility in Bermuda.
-The petition concluded a successful financial restructuring for Archer Limited, including a substantial capital raise and amendment to existing loan facilities.
+In May of 2017, Archer Limited voluntarily filed a petition under Chapter 15 of the United States Bankruptcy Code to obtain recognition of a legal proceeding in Bermuda and enforcement in the United States of an amendment to its revolving credit facility.
+The recognition by the United States Bankruptcy Court concluded a successful financial restructuring for Archer Limited, including a substantial capital raise and amendment to existing loan facilities.
 Mr. Bouthillette has more than 23 years of legal experience for oilfield services companies, and previously served as Chief Compliance Officer and Deputy General Counsel for BJ Services from 2006 to 2010, as a partner with Baker Hostetler LLP from 2004 to 2006 and with Schlumberger in North America (Litigation Counsel), Asia (OFS Counsel) and Europe (General Counsel Products) from 1998 to 2003.
 Mr. Bouthillette holds a B.B.A in Accounting from Texas A&M University and a Juris Doctorate from the University of Houston Law Center.